ubcbraincircuits/onboarding/source/matlab.rst

 MATLAB Onramp
 =============

-`MATLAB Onramp <https://www.mathworks.com/learn/tutorials/matlab-onramp.html>`_ is a free online tutorial offered by MATLAB.
+`MATLAB Onramp <https://www.mathworks.com/learn/tutorials/matlab-onramp.html>`_ is a free, interactive online tutorial offered by MATLAB.
+This 2-hour tutorial aims to familiarize new users with the functions and syntax of MATLAB through hands-on excercises with feedback and hints.
+A MATLAB Onramp Certificate is generated with a percentage indicating progress in the course.

 NINC
 ====